k-fujikawa/recsys-challenge-2024-1st-place/README.md

 ## 3. sugawarya part

 Change directory to `sugawarya` and train the models according to the [README](./sugawarya/README.md) instructions.
-The prediction parquet and submission files will be output to the following paths.
+The prediction parquet files and submission file will be output to the following paths.

 ```
 ./sugawarya/output/test_weighted_mean.parquet